-There are many fields where the visualization can be used, but the volume data processing and visualization is probably one of the most challenging field.
-The volume data are often acquired by scanning material of interest by using MRI (Magnetic Resonance Imaging), CT (Computer Tomography), PET (Positron Emission Tomography) and others scanning devices.
-The volume data are not restricted to medical data and they are used in technical problems etc., too
+There are many fields where the visualization can be used, but the volume data processing and visualization is probably one of the most challenging fields.
+The volume data are often acquired by scanning material of interest by using MRI (Magnetic Resonance Imaging), CT(Computer Tomography), PET(Positron Emission Tomography) and others scanning devices.
+The volume data representation is not restricted to medical data and it is used in technical applications etc., too

-The "standard" volume data are organised as a cube of voxels with resolution of 128x128 upto 1024x1024 in one slice.
+The "standard" volume data are organised as a cube of voxels with resolution of 128x128 up to 1024x1024 in one slice.
 Number of slices can differ significantly.
 Some attributes (scalar, vector etc.) are associated with each voxel, usually only scalar value is associated, nowadays.
-It can be seen that the memory requirements grow cubical with the resolution of the data.
+It can be seen that the memory requirements grow cubically with the resolution of the data.
 It means that we have to process data of 10MB to 10GB size.

-There are some highly special hardware cards, like VolumePro [Rtvi00a], that enable to process the volume data and visualize them, but the size of volume data is limited to $512 \times 512 \times 256$ voxels.
+There are some highly special graphics cards, like VolumePro [Rtvi00a], that enable to process the volume data and visualize them, but the size of volume data is limited to $512 \times 512 \times 256$ voxels.